 In accordance with Accounting Standards Codification ("ASC") 606, "Revenue from Contracts with Customers," the Company recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which it expects to be entitled in exchange for those goods or services.
-The Company elected to use the modified retrospective method, but the adoption of the standard did not have a material impact to our financial statements.
 In general, our spot advertising (both radio and cable television) as well as our digital advertising continues to be recognized when aired and delivered.
 For our cable television affiliate revenue, the Company grants a license to the affiliate to access its television programming content through the license period, and the Company earns a usage based royalty when the usage occurs, consistent with our previous revenue recognition policy.
 Finally, for event advertising, the performance obligation is satisfied at a point in time when the activity associated with the event is completed.

 Within our radio broadcasting and Reach Media segments, the Company recognizes revenue for broadcast advertising at a point in time when a commercial spot runs.
 The revenue is reported net of agency and outside sales representative commissions.
 Agency and outside sales representative commissions are calculated based on a stated percentage applied to gross billing.
-Generally, clients remit the gross billing amount to the agency or outside sales representative remits the gross billing, less their commission, to the Company.
+Generally, clients remit the gross billing amount to the agency or outside sales representative, and the agency or outside sales representative remits the gross billing, less their commission, to the Company.

 Within our digital segment, including Interactive One, which generates the majority of the Company's digital revenue, revenue is principally derived from advertising services on non-radio station branded but Company-owned websites.
 Advertising services include the sale of banner and sponsorship advertisements.
-Advertising revenue is recognized at a point in time either as impressions (the number of times advertisements appear in viewed pages) are delivered, when "click through" purchases are made, or ratably over the contract period, where applicable.
+Advertising revenue is recognized at a point in time either as impressions (the number of times advertisements appear in viewed pages) are delivered or when "click through" purchases are made, where applicable.
 In addition, Interactive One derives revenue from its studio operations, in which it provides third-party clients with publishing services including digital platforms and related expertise.
 In the case of the studio operations, revenue is recognized primarily through fixed contractual monthly fees and/or as a share of the third party's reported revenue.